animo/siera-cli/README.md

 specifying agent URLs.
 With this CLI you can get up and running with our community agent as your default environment, or use your own agent.

+If you are getting started with the tool, we recommend enabling informational logs by passing the `--verbose` (or `-v`) flag to get more information about what the CLI is doing.

 ## Common examples

 Below you will find some of the most common useful commands within the Aries CLI.
 To see all options, simply use the `--help` or `-h` flag.